afps-spec

 Capability Agent Skills / MCP Tools "what an agent knows how to do"

-Goal AFPS Flow "what the agent should accomplish"
+Goal AFPS Agent "what the agent should accomplish"

 Packaging AFPS "how it is all declared and distributed"